 Many of the projects we do include working with graduate students.
 We enjoy the opportunity to play a small part in their training.
 We have extensive experience in guiding students through the process of setting up GBS experiments.

 The quality of submitted DNA is key to generating excellent GBS data.
 We work directly with the client’s laboratory staff to help ensure success.
 Our clear protocols for DNA quality assurance and rapid response to any questions or concerns allow the wet lab staff to do their part with confidence.

 A portion of our projects are carried through to DNA sequencing and the clients conduct the SNP calling themselves.
 It has been our experience that genomics experiments are best conducted with the bioinformatician involved from the beginning.
 We encourage our clients to have an analysis plan from the outset and we provide information to detail exactly what was done to generate the sequence data.
-Through our stewardship of the Biospectra-by-Sequencing project, we are generating resources and opportunities for the evaluation of various SNP calling pipelines and a community of support.

 While we focus on genotyping-by-sequencing as a service, we are passionate scientists with a range of interests and expertise.
 From time to time we consider picking up other interesting work.
 If there are projects beyond GBS that you would like collaborate with us on, please check out our individual team pages and contact us.